Become an AutoCAD Operator: Education and Career Roadmap

 Find out how to become an AutoCAD operator.
 Research the education requirements, and learn about the experience you need to advance your career in drafting and design.

-Do I Want to Be an AutoCAD Operator?
+Should I Become an AutoCAD Operator?

 AutoCAD, sometimes called CAD or CADD, refers to computer-aided design or computer-aided design and drafting, respectively.
 AutoCAD operators are drafters who use these applications to create technical drawings for a variety of industries, ranging from electronics to aeronautics.
 Drafters often work full-time in office environments and may be required to collaborate with other individuals on various projects.
 They make average salaries, according to the U.S. Bureau of Labor Statistics, but they don't generally require extensive educational training.